 Located two miles off of Maui’s South shore, Molokini Crater is a natural crescent and Marine Life Conservation District frequented by snorkelers and scuba divers from around the world.
 With visibility that exceeds 180 feet on good days and thousands of tropical reef fish swimming below and alongside you, Molokini is a can’t miss for those of you planning on exploring Maui’s underwater life.
 Since more than 20% of Hawaiian reef fish are found nowhere else in the world, this is a great place for a one-of-a-kind snorkeling or scuba diving experience with your family and friends.
 There are plenty of boats, but for an exhilarating, intimate challenge, we offer outrigger canoe and kayak tours to Molokini!
 Paddling to Molokini is NOT FOR EVERYONE… most take boats and we recommend Redline Rafting.

 Don’t blink!
 You might just miss the historic town of Paia.
 Consisting of only one main road, Paia Town offers a nice escape for those of you looking to change up your day excursions on Maui.
 A hippie-surf town since the 1970s, Paia offers enough people-watching to fill up your entire afternoon.
 Head here for low key restaurants like Paia Fish Market or Cafe Des Amis, art galleries, local shopping, massage studios, and yoga classes.
-Listen to live music at Charley’s Saloon, a favorite for local homeowner Willie Nelson, watch some of the best windsurfers in the world at Ho’okipa Beach Park, or enjoy a relaxing picnic at Baldwin Beach Park.
+Watch some of the best windsurfers in the world at Ho’okipa Beach Park, or enjoy a relaxing picnic at Baldwin Beach Park.

 Leoda’s serves up the best “glorified grandma comfort food” this side of the mainland, making a delicious assortment of sandwiches, pot pies, hoagies and house-made pies for your taste buds to thoroughly enjoy.
 Using the best in local Maui ingredients, we recommend the banana cream pie, macadamia nut chocolate praline pie and pineapple-lemon tart.
 You should probably try the real food, too, but it’s okay to eat dessert first on vacation.
 Trust us.
 Go for a pre-pie snorkel across the street at Olowalu, where you’ll see some of the oldest reef structures in the state, sea turtles, and even the occasional manta ray cleaning station!